This page has been fact checked by a Doctor of Nursing Practice who specializes in Oncology and has experience working

 One of the many possible treatment options for pleural mesothelioma is called a thoracentesis.
-This is a surgical procedure, which is minimally invasive, with origins in the nineteenth century.
-It involves the insertion of a thin needle or tube into the side, between the ribs to withdraw fluid from the pleural space.
+This is an outpatient invasive procedure that involves the insertion of a thin needle or tube into the side, between the ribs to withdraw fluid from the pleural space.
 Fluid tends to build up there in patients, especially those with advanced mesothelioma.

 A thoracentesis is not a treatment that slows the progression of mesothelioma, or any other type of cancer that causes fluid buildup.
 What it does that is useful is removes the fluid from between the layers of the pleura that can cause pain and discomfort.
 It is a relatively simple procedure, but it is also only temporary.
 The fluid will come back for most patients.
 Still, it is a lower-risk way to provide patients with symptom relief and a better quality of life.

 Pleural effusion is the buildup of fluid between the two layers of pleural tissue, the part of the mesothelium that surrounds the lungs and that is affected in pleural mesothelioma.
 There are many different conditions that can cause pleural effusion and sometimes the underlying cause can’t be found.
 Some of the most common causes are pulmonary embolism, cirrhosis, congestive heart failure, pneumonia, and cancer.

 Mesothelioma is a cause of pleural effusion, but many people with this type of cancer will not experience it until the disease is advanced.
 Pleural effusion causes some of the characteristic symptoms of pleural mesothelioma: shortness of breath, pain with breathing, chest pains, and a cough.
 Treating the pleural effusion with a procedure like a thoracentesis will not treat the cancer, but it can help relieve symptoms for patients who are suffering.

 Diagnosing the Underlying Condition